bbashmmakh/ALCFBeginnersGuide/aurora/08_early_users.md

 ## Scheduling

-Similar to other production ALCF systems, Aurora has a tiered scheduling policy whereby larger jobs can request longer maximum walltimes.
+Similar to other production ALCF systems, Aurora has a tiered scheduling policy ([see queues](https://docs.alcf.anl.gov/aurora/running-jobs-aurora/)) whereby larger jobs can request longer maximum walltimes.
 To help ensure a positive user experience, users and projects are initially restricted to <=2048 nodes until they can demonstrate successful running of their workloads.
 We very much want to enable teams to leverage the full system to achieve their science goals.

 ## Storage